 Students, Faculty, and Staff: Campus Closures and Town Hall Forum

-Our campuses are closed through the end of the semester.
+Our campuses are closed through the end of May.
 If you require access to your campus, please be in touch with your dean and campus facilities manager.
 If you require online access to your campus library or reference assistance, please be in touch with your campus librarian.
 To address concerns in a transparent manner as one community, we are holding Town Hall Forums.
 We will use this Forum also to share news from all four campuses.
-To help us use this time most effectively, please email your questions or concerns to our team, in advance, at email@example.com.
+To help us use this time most effectively, please email your questions or concerns to our team, in advance, at firstname.lastname@example.org.
 Please check your email for Zoom and call-in information.

 Students and Faculty: Classes

 Classes will continue to meet by Zoom through the end of the semester.
 Please direct your questions to your dean or program/school director.
 On March 23 and 31, all classes for all programs will be canceled, with the exception of the EMA and D.Min.
 Programs.
 These Pre-Pesach Microbreaks will give you the chance to catch your breath and catch up on your work.
 The semester will be extended by two days with the addition of classes on May 4 and 5, to make up for the cancellation of classes on March 23 and 31.
 Please stay tuned to adjustments to syllabi and assignments that will be made by faculty.
 Finals will now take place on May 13-14 instead of May 11-12.
 Students are advised to be in touch with their professors regarding revised deadlines for their final projects.
 The revised grade deadline for candidates for Graduation or Ordination has been moved from April 10 to April 24, to give students more time to complete their assignments and faculty more time to grade that work.
 The 2020-2021 Class Schedule will be available for viewing on April 13.
 Registration will open the following week.

 Staff: Working from Home and Revised Emergency Leave Policy